 The Hakomi Principles

-ORGANICITY assumes that when all the parts are communicating within the whole, the system is self-directing and self-correcting, and has an inner wisdom of its own.
-In Hakomi, we support our clients’ organic unfolding toward wholeness, and trust that this is the direction that their system will naturally seek.
-Rather than imposing their own agenda, the therapist works cooperatively with the client’s system.
+The organicity principle assumes that when all the parts communicate within the whole, we naturally self-direct, self-correct, and self-actualize.
+Rather than imposing our agenda for healing, we support our clients’ organic unfolding toward wholeness and trust that this is the direction their system will naturally seek.

 Ron Kurtz called the compassionate, open stance of the therapist Loving Presence.
 He emphasized this relational aspect of mindfulness after reading research indicating that the personhood or inner state of the therapist is at least eight times more predictive of therapeutic success than the methods used (Mahoney, 1991).

 The practice of Loving Presence arouses the heart to see beauty in suffering and find grace and ease in being with uncertainty.
 It cultivates a state of appreciation for the inspiring qualities within each human being and, therefore, every client.

 Although Ron never officially added it to his five original principles, we include it here to honor the centrality of loving presence in Hakomi.